Bohemian Paradise Itinerary: Exploring Czechia’s Most Beautiful Rock Formations with a baby

 Several hiking trails traverse the area, with the yellow trail offering access to the most impressive rock labyrinth.
 Depending on your parking choice (details below), various trails can be explored.

-Travelling with a camper
+Travelling with a campervan

 When travelling with a camper, there are two options.
-Either you take the camping at Malaskala in order to install your camper or you park on the parking lot of Besedice.
+Either you take the camping at Malaskala in order to install your campervan or you park on the parking lot of Besedice.
 The latter has the advantage of being just next to the yellow hiking trail.
 However, if you want to travel slowly, the campground in Mala Skala is also a viable choice.
 Bear in mind that a one-kilometer uphill hike along the red trail leads to the yellow trail and its rock labyrinth.

 Travelling with kids

-lder kids will relish the rock labyrinth’s narrow canyons and captivating viewpoints, offering a delightful family escapade.
+Older kids will relish the rock labyrinth’s narrow canyons and captivating viewpoints, offering a delightful family escapade.

 Traveling with a baby necessitates a baby carrier, as navigating the labyrinth with uneven and narrow stairs can be challenging.
 Take care to ensure stability and safety.